A case study of intersections on blowups of the moduli of curves: Toric contact cycles

-The vertical arrows are all equipped with obstruction theories, and we pull $[\underline{\textsf{correction}}]$ up along the vertical arrows to obtain a \textit{virtual correction}, and push it down to $\Mbar_{g,n}\langle1\rangle$.
-By compatibility of Gysin maps~\cite[Proposition~6.6]{Ful84} on the top right square, the class of $\DR(\sV)\langle 1 \rangle$ can be computed by pulling back the known formula on $\Mbar_{g,n}$ and removing the virtual correction term.
+The equality is as classes on the total space of the pullback, namely $t\DR(\sV)^{\mathsf{tot}}$.
+The vertical arrows are all equipped with obstruction theories, and we pull $[\underline{\textsf{correction}}]$ up along the vertical arrows to obtain a \textit{virtual} {correction}, and push it down to $\Mbar_{g,n}\langle1\rangle$.
+By compatibility of Gysin maps~\cite[Proposition~6.6]{Ful84} on the top right square, the class of $\DR(\sV)\langle 1 \rangle$ can be computed by pulling back the known formula on $\Mbar_{g,n}$ and subtracting the virtual correction term.